 A notable exterior or interior is insufficient to be considered a design hotel.
 A luxury hotel in a glamorous tower, but with standard tan-and-silver lobby and rooms: not a design hotel.
 Or a hotel with expensively, trendily renovated rooms, but its building is a dated, generic monstrosity: not a design hotel.

 A design hotel is sometimes the personal vision of a "starchitect" or famed interior designer.
-The hotel will be an unmistakable expression his or her style.
-Some examples: Marques del Riscal Hotel in Rioja, Spain, the effusive work of Frank Gehry (shown farther above); Ayre Hotel Oviedo in Asturias, Spain, by Santiago Calatrava, who designed the dazzling Oculus station on the site of the World Trade Center; and Park Hyatt Tokyo (of Lost in Translation fame), by Pritzker Prize-winner Kenzo Tange.
+The hotel will be an unmistakable expression in his or her style.
+Some examples: Morpheus hotel in Macau, the effusive work of the late Zaha Hadid (shown above); Ayre Hotel Oviedo in Asturias, Spain, by Santiago Calatrava, who designed the dazzling Oculus station on the site of the World Trade Center; and Park Hyatt Tokyo (of Lost in Translation fame), by Pritzker Prize-winner Kenzo Tange.

-Sometimes a design hotel's style DNA was bequeathed not by an... architect but by a visionary interior designer.
+Sometimes a design hotel's style DNA was bequeathed not by an architect but by a visionary interior designer.
 Example: Viceroy Hotels and Resorts' glam, modern "Hollywood Regency" style, the work of designer Kelly Wearstler.
-(Check out her Viceroy Santa Monica in L.A.)Continue to 6 of 9 below.

 Luxury hotels are about poshness, comfort, and pleasing design.
 Nevertheless, few luxury hotels, especially those with a strong brand identity, seek to make a vigorous unique design statement.
 (Find out more about what constitutes a luxury hotel -- a common phrase but not so common an achievement!)